PremiseWP/premise-tabs/README.md

 new Premise_Tabs( $tabs, 'my_class' );
 ```

-Then in your CSS, refernce it this way:
+Then in your CSS, reference it this way:

 ```CSS
 .ptabs-wrapper.ptabs-my_class {